 - Also, since sessions will be available after the show, don’t miss an opportunity to take that meeting with someone you been trying to talk to, or continue an engaging conversion about something you’re passionate about or about to implement.
 VMworld is first and foremost a networking opportunity in my experience.

 - If your company or boss expects to see that you attended the sessions you said you were going to then ignore the above suggestion and be sure you get to your session!
 You’re going to want to go again and don’t want to give your boss a reason to say no!

 People have some very different ideas about how to take notes on sessions, some of that I’ll cover in the what to bring/not bring section below.
 A word on notes/pictures in sessions though

-- As I said above, the sessions will be availble after the show, so unless you need the information the day you get back don’t worry if you missed cathing a note.
+- As I said above, the sessions will be available after the show, so unless you need the information the day you get back don’t worry if you missed catching a note.
 You can look it up later

 - You don’t need to take pictures of the slides!
 They’re going to come out fairly horrible in most cases anyway, and when the sessions are posted all the slides will be there!

 Some pointers on what to bring (or not):

 First thing, because I forget them in my room way too often, bring business cards!
 You’ll be meeting a lot of people and a lot of them you’ll want to connect with after the show.
 Yes you can put their info into your phone, but a card is so much faster in a lot of situations.
 Also, some vendors use them for drawings at their booths, having them on hand is faster than filling out one of the little cards they provide.